cambridgehackers/connectal/doc/library/source/bsv/memtypes.rst

    .. bsv:field:: Bool first

-      Indicates that this is the last beat of a request.
+      Indicates that this is the first data beat of a request.

    .. bsv:field:: Bool last

-      Indicates that this is the last beat of a request.
+      Indicates that this is the last data beat of a request.

 Physical Memory Clients and Servers
 -----------------------------------